JamesMackman/titan-golf/README.md

 ![Putting green](media/titan_golf_putting-green.png)

-- The third section shows the clubhouse and gives simple information about it as well as an image that will increase the confidence of the user if they're unsure on what it looks like.
+- The third section shows the impressive clubhouse and provides simple information about it.
+An image is included to showcase its size and presence behind the 18th green.

 ![Clubhouse](media/titan_golf_clubhouse.png)

 - **The membership page**

   - The membership page shows three different sections.
 The sections are laid out very clearly allowing any user easy access to all the information that is neccessary to become a member.
-  - The first section gives benefits of the membership.
-This will draw the attention of the user and will increase their confidence in why they should sign up.
+  - The first section outlines the benefits of membership.
+This will draw the attention of the user and will encourage people to join.
-  - The second section is simple contact information.
-If the user hadn't already visited the footer of the website, then the contact information is again laid out, increasing the confidence of their ability to contact the club.
+  - The second section contains simple contact information.
+If the user hadn't already visited the footer of the website, then the contact information is again presented, encouraging users to contact the club.

 ![Membership](media/titan_golf_membership.png)